-A 5 m buffer is proposed on the edge of the woodlands where no development or site alteration can occur.
-The 5 m buffer will ensure that the woodland is protected from future development, preventing impacts to the aerial insect community that is present within the woodland.
-This is in turn, will ensure that no impacts to Eastern Wood-pewee will occur from the proposed development.
+A 10 m and 15 m buffer is proposed on the edge of the woodlands where no development or site alteration can occur.
+The buffer will ensure that the woodland is protected from future development, preventing impacts to the aerial insect community that is present within the woodland.
+This in turn will ensure that no impacts to Eastern Wood-pewee will occur from the proposed development.